Château Frontenac: 1890s–present

 The Château Frontenac was completed in 1893, and was designed by American architect Bruce Price and overseen by William Van Horne, the Canadian Pacific Railway's general manager and a key developer of the Canadian railway hotel system.
-The hotel was a part of a series of Chateauesque-styled hotels built for the Canadian Pacific Railway company during the late 19th and early 20th centuries.
-The last of the Canadian Pacific Railway's Chateauesque hotels was completed in 1908, leaving the rival company Grand Trunk Railway to continue the trend.
+The hotel was a part of a series of Châteauesque-styled hotels built for the Canadian Pacific Railway company during the late 19th and early 20th centuries.
+The last of the Canadian Pacific Railway's Châteauesque hotels was completed in 1908, leaving the rival company Grand Trunk Railway to continue the trend.
 The hotel was expanded in 1924 to designs by William Sutherland Maxwell.
 The 1924 expansion saw the addition of the hotel's central tower, which was built by Anglin-Norcross of Montreal.
 The hotel was named after Louis de Buade, Count of Frontenac, who was the Governor General of New France from 1672 to 1682, and again from 1689 to 1698.

 The World War II Allies met there during the First and Second Quebec Conference (in 1943 and 1944 respectively).
 During these conferences, officials including American President Franklin Delano Roosevelt, British Prime Minister Sir Winston Churchill, and Canadian Prime Minister William Lyon Mackenzie King, discussed strategy for World War II.

-In 1953, this hotel was used as the filming location for the final scene in Alfred Hitchcock's film I Confess, featuring Montgomery Clift and Anne Baxter.

 In 1993, the hotel saw another expansion, with the addition of the new wing that included a pool, fitness centre, and outdoor terrace.
 On June 14, 1993, Canada Post issued 'Le Château Frontenac, Québec' designed by Kosta Tsetsekas, based on illustrations by Heather Price.
-The $C0.43 stamp features an image of the hotel building, and has a perforated edge and is 13.5mm square .Printed by Ashton-Potter Limited.
+The $C0.43 stamp features an image of the hotel building, and has a perforated edge and is 13.5mm square.
+Printed by Ashton-Potter Limited.

 In 2001, the hotel was sold to Legacy REIT, which is partially owned by Fairmont, for $185 million.
 The hotel was renamed the Fairmont Le Château Frontenac in November 2001, shortly after Canadian Pacific Hotels reformed itself as Fairmont Hotels and Resorts, taking the name of an American company it acquired in 2001.

 In 2011, the hotel was sold to Ivanhoé Cambridge.
 Shortly after acquiring the hotel, Ivanhoé Cambridge announced an investment of $9 million for the restoration of the building's masonry work, and the replacement of the building's copper roofs.
 The company further announced another $66 million investment for general improvements and renovations throughout the hotel.
 When the roof was being replaced, an image of the roof was printed on polypropylene safety netting and hung from scaffolding to hide the refurbishing project from view.
 The extensive renovation saw conference rooms expanded, restaurants remodeled, modernization of the lobby, and the gutting and rebuilding of three-fifths of the hotel's rooms.

+In popular culture

+In 1953, the Château Frontenac was used as the filming location for the final scene in the Alfred Hitchcock film I Confess, featuring Montgomery Clift and Anne Baxter.

-It was used for a location in the television crime drama series La Failles second season, also known as The Wall: The Chateau Murder (2021).
+The hotel was used for a location in the second season of the crime drama series La Faille, Le meurtre du château, which aired in 2021.